Skip to content

 • Winter Intermediate Dance Team

 Come join the Junior Pantherettes program!
 This team will get a taste of what it's like to dance in high school on the Spring Lake Park Dance Team.
 All experiences levels and genders are welcome to join, no tryouts.
 Dancers will spend their season learning a competition routine, technique and conditioning all while having fun together.
-SLPHS Winter Dance Team Info Meeting: Oct 23 at 6 pm - SLPHS Cafeteria Save the Date for Performances: November 22 at Spring Lake Park HS January 17 at New Prague HS January 31 at Spring Lake Park HS
+Led by Westwood staff: Thea Boucher Save the Date for Performances: January 17 at New Prague HS January 31 at Spring Lake Park HS

 • Young Rembrandts - Drawlidays Gr K-4